 Is there anything else you would like to share?

 “While Employee Appreciation Day is only calendar-official one day out of the year, it’s a lifestyle for me.
 I hope you’re inspired to show appreciation every day!”

 Remember: multiple programs throughout the day allow everyone on the team to attend at least one event.

 How do you incorporate Wambi into your appreciation events?
 We’d love to hear from you!
 If you’re an existing Wambi client, log in to the Wambi Support Desk and visit the Wambi Community Forum to share your insights and best practices.

 Schedule a strategy session with Wambi to learn more about how we can support your employee appreciation efforts.

 Author, consultant, coach, and host of “Show Up as a Leader” podcast, Dr. Rosie Ward is dedicated to exploring human experiences to help understand what it means to be a leader.
 The show encourages listeners – regardless of official title or role – to embrace their own leadership journey and step into greatness.
-During a recent episode, Wambi’s CEO and Co-Founder Rebecca Metter joined Dr. Ward to discuss how leading with heart has shaped her personal leadership journey.
+During a recent episode, Wambi’s CEO and Cofounder Rebecca Coren joined Dr. Ward to discuss how leading with heart has shaped her personal leadership journey.

 Key teachings for heart-led leadership:

 In the episode, Rebecca and Dr. Ward discuss the importance of shining a light on all good things that happen, because exceptional moments can often be found in the mundane.
 By focusing on the things that are going well, you are elevating positivity and moments of inspiring human connection to help remind people of their ‘why’— what it is that drew them to their profession in the first place.
 “Getting people back to their ‘why’ is one of the most sticky things we can do to help drive value and belonging, which are two of the most critical reasons to help people stay,” Rebecca says.